ZacharyWyatt/DDNS-Using-CloudFlare/README.md

 ## 1) CloudFlare API Token

 Once your domain is added to CloudFlare, you'll need to create [API tokens](https://support.cloudflare.com/hc/en-us/articles/200167836-Managing-API-Tokens-and-Keys).
-This token that you'll use for this script just needs read access.
+This token that you'll use for this script just needs read access to the DNS zone.
 ![Image of Token Permissions at CloudFlare](https://github.com/ZacharyWyatt/DDNS-Using-CloudFlare/blob/main/cf-permissions.jpg?raw=true)

 ## 2) Downloading and Configuring the Script